-On the day you moved in a representative from our sales or build team took your meter readings and will forward them to the appropriate supplier with your contact details.
+On the day you move in a Countryside representative will take meter readings and will forward them to the appropriate supplier with your contact details.
 We strongly advise that you also contact your supplier yourself to confirm your moving in date and personal details.
 This ensures you receive your introductory letter and future correspondence from them.
 If, for any reason, you do not receive correspondence from your supplier after 3 months, please contact them again.